 Led by Team Leaders, participants engage in culturally significant activities across the island, including outplanting native species, farming in the lo'i kalo (taro fields) and restoring loko i'a (traditional fishponds).
 For many youth, these experiences create a supportive setting for them to reconnect with their identity and contemplate their future aspirations.
 Upon successful completion, participants have the option of receiving their Certificate of High School Equivalency.

-Applicants must be comfortable working in all environments, and be able to perform physically and emotionally demanding work.
+Applicants must be comfortable in all environments, and be able to perform physically and emotionally demanding duties.
 Team Leaders also receive a living allowance and an AmeriCorps Education Award upon successful completion.

 Positions are available at two separate locations on O'ahu: